-Applicants are required to fill in the application form, sections A and B, and undertake a therapist interview and internal 'practical' interview.
+Applicants are required to fill in the application form, sections A and B, and undertake both a therapeutic and practical interview.
 They will also be asked to undergo a DBS check and provide references which must be additional to the supervisor report/s.

-Irrespective of clinical experience, applicants would be expected to be in placement with our clinical service and build an appropriate case load.
+Irrespective of clinical experience, applicants would be expected to be in placement and build an appropriate case load.
 We ask for 200 supervised clinical hours to gain our Diploma; 100 of these must be gained on the GCS Diploma course.

-Applicants are expected to have been in personal therapy during their previous training, and we would need the name of therapist and modaility of therapy thus far.
-Most GCS Diploma trainees are in therapy with a psychoanalytic pscythotherapist, and although we do have an equivalence criteria, it might be that you have to change therapist.
-You would be supported in this transition, and we would anticpate an ethical and appropriate end to that important relationship.
+Applicants are expected to have been in personal therapy during their previous training, and we would need the name of therapist and modality of therapy thus far.
+Most GCS Diploma trainees are in therapy with a psychoanalytic psychotherapist, and although we do have an equivalence criteria, it might be that you have to change therapist.
+You would be supported in this transition, and we would anticipate an ethical and appropriate end to that important relationship.
 Personal therapy must be weekly, and in-person.